 SSE Reviews - is it any good?

-SSE customers who are being switched over to Ovo Energy can take comfort from the fact that it can’t get any worse, as the vast majority of them record terrible experiences on consumer review site Trustpilot.
+SSE customers who are being switched over to Ovo Energy may be pleased to leave, as the vast majority of them record negative experiences on consumer review site Trustpilot.
 SSE reviews are almost 90% negative, with 86% of reviewers giving the provider the worst rating of 1 star.

 What’s the problem, then?
 SSE reviews tend to point to billing problems (usually being overcharged) and poor customer service as their main issues.
 Here’s what one reviewer had to say about getting a complaint resolved with SSE: